 In spite of Dan’s activities before and after high school, plus a job, and my husband’s shift work, I tried to hang on to some semblance of family meals several times a week.
 Just for practice.
 Some kind of centerpiece.
+Asking God’s blessing.
 Courteous conversation.
 Maybe some music.

 I did the best I could.
 If Dan embarrasses himself at the Governor’s Mansion someday, it’s not my fault.

 We eat at the kitchen counter.
-Sometimes we even filled our plates and ate in the living room in front of the TV.
+Sometimes we even fill our plates and eat in the living room in front of the TV.

-At first, it seemed to uncouth.
+At first, it seemed so uncouth.
 But slowly, over the months, it began to feel okay.
 Normal.
 Alas, I hardly think about it anymore.